Skip to Content

 Garmin Montana 680t

-The Garmin Montana 680T (Amazon link) is also a popular choice for outdoor enthusiasts.
-While it has a lot of great features, it isn’t as fully loaded as the Oregon 750T.
+The Garmin Montana 680T (Amazon link) is also popular with outdoor enthusiasts.
+While it has many great features, it isn’t as fully loaded as the Oregon 750T.

 Physical Features of the Montana 680t